superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 If at any time during your evaluation of Fly you have questions about the infrastructure, security, or service terms you can ask in the community forums or [email Fly.io with your questions](mailto:sales@fly.io).

 ## Deploy to production

 Once you've evaluated Fly.io and have a BAA, it's time to go to production.
-The remaind of this guide will walk you through how to setup an isolated production environment, controll access, and deploy your application.
+The remainder of this guide will walk you through how to setup an isolated production environment, control access, and deploy your application.

 ### Sign a Business Associate Agreement (BAA)